Source: Jess Ewald/Parachute

 It’s almost unbelievable how much some strategically placed fabric can muffle exterior sound.
 Sound travels through the air and bounces off flat surfaces, so the more you can cover, the quieter it will be.
 Try layering your door with some heavy upholstery fabric or a nice tapestry, and doing the same to the walls is a good idea, too.
 You can buy fabric specifically designed for soundproofing, but anything will do — the thicker, the better.
 You can also try strategically placing a sound-absorbing room divider alongside your bed (or make your own by hanging a thick curtain from the ceiling) to help quiet your sleeping area.

 4. Get a Little Herbal Help

 If you ever have trouble sleeping — and who doesn’t? — your nightstand is incomplete without some lavender oil.
 The lovely purple flower has been lauded for its ability to help lull us to dreamland for thousands of years, and it can definitely do the same for you, regardless of what’s happening outside your bedroom walls.
-Try making a linen spray by combining 15-20 drops of lavender essential oil with some rubbing alcohol (which acts as an emulsifier) to spritz onto your Bedding before bed.
+Try making a DIY room spray by combining 15-20 drops of lavender essential oil with some rubbing alcohol (which acts as an emulsifier) to spritz onto your Bedding before bed.
 Beyond the calming effects of the herb, having a little pre-bed routine can help trigger your mind into knowing that it’s time for rest — maybe with a mug of chamomile or passionflower tea, which are also both known to help induce sleep.
-A lavender lotion, salve or candle can do the trick as well.
+A lavender lotion, salve or Scented Candle can do the trick as well.
 (For more on natural ways to help you get to sleep, check out this article.)